Mustafa Zaman Abbasi

-Background
+Early life and background

-Abbasi is the third son of Abbasuddin Ahmed.
+Abbasi was born on 8 December 1936 in the Cooch Behar district of the then British India (now in West Bengal, India).
+Abbasi was the third son of Abbasuddin Ahmed.
 His eldest brother Mustafa Kamal was the Chief Justice of Bangladesh.
 His sister Ferdausi Rahman is a playback singer.
 Abbasi was trained by Indian classical musicians including Ustad Muhammad Hussain Khasru and Ustad Gul Mohammad Khan.

 Works

-Abbasi has published more than fifty books in total.
-He has published two books on Bhawaiya music with staff notation of about 1,200 songs.
-He has published several books on poems of Jalaluddin Rumi, Niffari and Sultan Bahu.
+Abbasi published more than fifty books in total.
+He published two books on Bhawaiya music with staff notation of about 1,200 songs.
+He published several books on poems of Jalaluddin Rumi, Niffari and Sultan Bahu.
 His books include "Abbasuddin Ahmed, Manush o Shilpi", "Kazi Nazrul Islam, Man and Poet" and "Puribo Ekaki".

-He anchored television programs including "Amar Thikana" and "Bhora Nadeer Banke".
+He anchored television programmes including "Amar Thikana" and "Bhora Nadeer Banke".